Tommeeboi/Divclick/README.md

 Alpha v2: Fixed visual bugs and added license

 Alpha v3: The target square no longer randomly disappears (including all dimension settings.)
-Dimensions other than 10x10 are still buggy though.
+Dimensions other than 10x10 are still buggy though

-Alpha v4: The game is now more accurate, and the correct square is no longer one square to the left of the coloured one.
+Alpha v4: The game is now more accurate, and the correct square is no longer one square to the left of the coloured one

+Alpha v5: All dimensions now work properly, and the game resets properly (including new popups)!
+WOO